 In 2014 we moved our family to a little village just outside of Ramstein Air Force Base, Germany.
 My husband Anas was posted there with the Canadian military.

 The American base was a big part of our lives for the two years we were abroad as it felt like home interacting with English speaking people and shopping in a North American environment.
 However, it was always clear that we were far from home as there were always new and unexpected things to encounter.

-Anas and Colleen Raja and their three children, Julian, Gabriel and Lily were a big part of life at North Pointe.
-Colleen was on staff and the Raja kids were active participants in the children’s and youth ministries as well as the music ministry.
-In 2016 they were re-posted from Germany to Ottawa.
+Anas and Colleen Raja and their three children, Julian, Gabriel and Lily are a big part of life at North Pointe.
+In 2016 they were re-posted from Germany to Ottawa and in 2017 back to Edmonton.
 I asked Colleen to let us in on what being a Canadian in Europe felt like, especially during such tumultuous times.

 Comradery And Diplomacy

 Each day at 5PM a horn would sound and all outdoor activity on the base would stop to pay respect while the German and American National Anthems were played over a loud speaker.
 This and other displays of comradery and diplomacy were common for us to see and, when appropriate, participate in.

 Two of our kids attended a year in the US school and the third worked at Starbucks.
 That said, we spent most of our time in local German communities.